script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Paint Dynamics has an adjusted and fixed velocity mapping
 - Paint Dynamics has an adjusted brush spacing function, slider value is MAX
 - Selecting a Tool preset, always restores the Tool and preset, even when already selected
-- Preference option to have a large FG/BG colour picker on the toolbox.
+- Preference option to have a large FG/BG colour picker on the toolbox
+- Additional options on apply tool presets, so that you can opt out of tool overwrites
+- Brush aspect ratio goes from -1 to 1, 1 being full aspect, 0 being a sliver
+- The brush aspect ratio dynamic works in a linear way, a more natural response
+- Pick and snap to path option, pick a path and automatically snap the brush to it whilst painting
+- A higher quality implementation of the 'Force' attribute is available to select

 ## Paths
 - Paths are softly drawn, with more alpha
 - Pick a path easily with 'Snap to Active Path' on, the path tool is excluded from the snap
 - Paths have a visibility option on the Paths Tool, visible by default
-- Paths have a pop up option "New Path", that starts the next path
+- Paths have a pop up option "New Path", also switches to Design mode
 - Paths have a lock handles checkbox, to keep curves smooth
-- There is a "New Path" button on the Paths Tool
+- There is an "End Edit Mode" button on the Paths Tool, stops the editing mode
+- Path movement has been changed so that when 'Move' is selected, paths can be easily moved
+- The Path Tool will only automatically switch to Design mode when there are no paths
+- The Path Tool starts a session in Design mode
+- 'Enter' deactivates the current path, letting the user make another path or pick a path
+- Close a path by clicking one end, and then the other end
+- View -> Show Paths, a global visibliity for paths in the active view

 ## Preferences ->
 - Help System -> General -> Preferences -> Help System -> General -> Show tool tips
 - Tool Options -> Paint Options -> Keep the paint mode box at the top of the options
-- Tool Options -> Paint Options -> Show link to brush default buttons, allows you to hide those buttons
+- Tool Options -> Paint Options -> Show link to bsrush default buttons, allows you to hide those buttons
 - Tool Options -> Paint Options -> Show reset to brush default buttons, allows you to hide those buttons
 - Tool Options -> Brush Options Sliders -> Pick and choose which sliders are visible at top level
 - Tool Options -> Tool Preset Editor -> change the size of the tool preset icon
-- Snapping -> Snapping Distance, increase snapping distance range
+- Snapping -> Snapping Distance, increase snapping distance range for active paths
 - Image Windows -> Path handle size, makes path handles bigger
+- Image Windows -> Curve editing handle size, makes adjustment curves easier to work with
 - Tools Options -> Show tag filtering, to hide filter entry boxes and tagging input
 - Tools Options -> Tool Preset Editor, to set the size of the icon displayed by the Tool Preset Editor
 - Interface -> General -> Show available mode groups button, allows you to hide those buttons
 - Interface -> Toolbox -> Flexible layout for the foreground and background colour picker
 - Interface -> Layer Stack -> Shows the layer stack column header
+- Interface -> Layer Stack -> Shows the layer stack blending mode box
+- Playground -> Insane Options -> GIMP quits without any warning dialog
+- Image Windows -> Zoom and Resize Behaviour -> Initial zoom percentage

 ## Misc
 - The blank canvas message says "Start Autosave"
 - The error console doesn't shout the same warning at the user with every message
-- Curve points in editors are bigger and easy to grab
-- The icon size of 'Configure this tab' now scales with the preference set for icon sizes
 - The Warp Tool warns the user that the next undo will cancel the warp
 - If the Warp Tool is in 'Erase Mode' when the tool changes, then the mode is switched to 'Move'
 - The Warp tool always warps, if it can't 'Erase' or 'Smooth' it switches to 'Move'